leebehrens/linux-notes/docs/_notes/rclone.md

     $ systemctl --user daemon-reload
     ```

-#### Managing the user service for the mount point
+### Managing the user service for the mount point

-In the commands below, `rclone@onedrive` can be used with any remote
+As indicated above, the following commands can be used with any remote, provided the remote name and mountpoint name are the same.
-you might have created a mount point for.
-For example, you could have a
+The commands below refer to a Microsoft OneDrive remote named `onedrive` (`rclone@onedrive`).
-Google Drive mount point named gdrive (`rclone@gdrive`), or a NextClound
+Similarly, you could use them with Google Drive mount point named `gdrive` (`rclone@gdrive`),
-mount point named nextcloud (`rclone@nextcloud`).
+or a NextClound mount point named `nextcloud` (`rclone@nextcloud`), etc.

 - Enable the service
     ```shell